localstack/docs/content/en/user-guide/aws/sns/index.md

 Then, use the ARN to unsubscribe
 {{< command >}}
 $ awslocal sns unsubscribe --subscription-arn "arn:aws:sns:us-east-1:000000000000:localstack-topic:636e2a73-0dda-4e09-9fdf-77f113d0edd8"
 {{< /command >}}

-### Setting subscription attributes

-You can configure the SNS Subscription attributes, using the `SubscriptionArn` from the previous step.
-For example, run the following command to set the `RawMessageDelivery` attribute for the subscription:

-{{< command >}}
-$ awslocal sns set-subscription-attributes \
-   --subscription-arn arn:aws:sns:us-east-1:000000000000:test-topic:b6f5e924-dbb3-41c9-aa3b-589dbae0cfff \
-   --attribute-name RawMessageDelivery --attribute-value true
-{{< /command >}}

 ## Accessing published Platform Messages